KeyboardDabbler/keyboardDabbler.com/content/blog/introducing-graeme.md

 I started my journey by creating custom themed user signatures and avatars for gaming forums using Photoshop.
 My skills quickly gained recognition and I began receiving requests from other members to create similar designs for them.
 This led me to expand my services to include building complete websites for gaming clans.
 I started by creating custom skins for existing forums and then eventually moved on to building a custom Content Management Systems (CMS) which i used for each of my clients.
 Over time, I have had the privilege of building websites for several gaming clans, and it has been an incredibly rewarding experience.
 I take pride in delivering high-quality, user-friendly websites that not only meet but exceed my clients' expectations.

 ## Taking Time Out and Traveling
 After some time, I decided to take a break and traveled to South America and then immigrated to New Zealand.

-## Driven by the Open-Source Community
 Today, my passion lies in the open-source and self-hosted community.
 I am fascinated by the collective contribution and the opportunity to make a real impact.
 With my engineering background, I have a logical approach to the way I work and I enjoy the challenge of coding and fault-finding.
 I find it satisfying to build and make changes and see the results.

 ## Future Goals and Projects
 My future goals are to continue learning and expanding my knowledge in the world of technology and open-source.
 I am currently working on a follow-up blog post which will include my self-hosted apps, network setup and the benefits it has provided me with in terms of online security and convienence.